 To accompany Spring Fling, a Fringe event (aimed at those above the targeted age range) has emerged and is now an important event in the RSCDS calendar.

-However, having been hosted annually in a variety of venues throughout the UK and Europe, this year is a little different - with a virtual Spring Fling event being hosted by the Aberdeen organising committee.
+However, having been hosted annually in a variety of venues throughout the UK and Europe, 2021 was a little different - with a virtual Spring Fling event being hosted by the Aberdeen organising committee.

 Previous Spring Flings